spirit-island/spirit-island-mod/CUSTOM.md

       - `object`: **object reference** - the object on which the threshold sits (e.g. spirit panel, aspect card, power card)
       - `elements`: **table** - a table of eight numbers, representing the number of each element in order, indexed by numbers 1-8 (1: Sun, 2: Moon, 3: Fire, 4: Air, 5: Water, 6: Earth, 7: Plant, 8: Animal)
     - return **table** - the `elements` table, modified appropriately
+  - Prioritized by `modifyThresholdsPriority`

+#### Trigger Prioritization
+- Some triggers can be prioritized to ensure they're called in the correct order
+  - Define a variable (name specified above) on the object with the trigger function, set to a number
+  - Triggers with a higher number are run first
+  - Triggers with the same number are run an unspecified order
+  - Triggers with no defined priority are run after all others, in an unspecified order